top of page

 If you're feeling a little sore after your massage, here are some ways to support your recovery:

-Stay hydrated.
 Water supports circulation and helps your body recover from deep tissue work.

-Move gently.
 Light walking or easy stretching can keep your muscles from tightening up again.

-Use heat or cold.
 Warm baths or cool compresses can help reduce tenderness depending on what feels best for you.

-Rest if needed.
 Give your body time to process the work and settle into the changes.

 Soreness usually fades within 24 to 48 hours.
 After that, you’re likely to notice less tension, better range of motion, and easier movement.